 Joe and Kathryn's Legacy

-Joe passed away in 1993, and while the family and community endured a great loss, Kathryn persevered with the same resolute spirit the pair shared, remaining active on the Albertson Corporation Board of Directors for a numbers of years, while continuing to give back.
+Joe passed away in 1993, and while the family and community endured a great loss, Kathryn persevered with the same resolute spirit the pair shared, remaining active on the Albertson Corporation Board of Directors for a number of years, while continuing to give back.
 Before Kathryn passed away in 2002, she gave $660 million of Albertsons stock to the Foundation.

 Joe and Kathryn believed education opened the door to opportunity.
 They loved Idaho and its people.
 Concentrating most of their giving efforts in the Gem State was a way to honor the place the couple and their family called home.
 Today, the Albertson Family Foundation is still very much a family passion with a new generation of family members lovingly carrying on the legacy.

 Joe Albertson knew the secret of successful people is that they help others succeed.
 No matter how good you are, it can never be all about you.
 Joe and Kathryn felt strongly about family, about the importance of providing opportunity to others and about keeping an open mind – seeking creative new solutions to the challenges of a changing world.

 The Albertson family is still guiding the work of the foundation.
 As a private family foundation, investing in education, learning and communities is a choice – not a requirement – and a fitting way to honor the generous and visionary legacy of Joe and Kathryn Albertson.
 It is a legacy built on the the belief that learning is the key to the opportunity for a better life in Idaho.

 of the Outdoors